 Opal: The Rainbow-like Gemstone

-No other gem has ever been described in so many ways as opal has.
+No other gem has ever been described in so many ways as opal.
 Writers have compared it to volcanoes, galaxies, and fireworks.
-Gem connoisseurs have pointed out its similarities to jellyfish, lightning, and cosmos.
+Gemologists have pointed out its similarities to jellyfish, lightning, and cosmos.
 Admirers praised it with poetic names like Pandora, Light of the World, and Empress.
 This reputation opal largely owes to its unmatched color.

 The Color of Opal

 Being such a multifaceted gemstone, opal can’t be denied its legendary status as a gemstone with the most incredible display of colors.
 What makes opal one-of-a-kind gem is not simply the scheme of colors it possesses, which includes just about any color there is, but its pearly luster known as opalescence.